Samanyu-E/sheet-music-to-audio/README.md

   <img src="docs/demo.gif" alt="Demo" width="75%"/>
 </p>

-**Sheet Music to Audio** lets you upload an image or one page PDF of sheet music, choose a MIDI instrument, and download a high-quality WAV file—all via a web interface.
+**Sheet Music to Audio** lets you upload an image or one page PDF of sheet music, choose a MIDI instrument, and download a high-quality WAV file via a web interface.

 ---